 In sectors with high attrition — IT services, BFSI frontline, e-commerce operations — a substantial proportion of hiring cost is effectively the cost of replacing people who left too soon.
 If a hire exits within 12 months and the cost-per-hire for that role was ₹60,000, the annualised cost of that attrition event is ₹60,000 plus the productivity loss of the vacancy period plus the ramp-up cost of their replacement.
 The most sustainable long-term reduction in cost-per-hire often comes from improving the fit quality of hires so that the replacement cycle is slower.

-Improving quality-of-hire begins with measuring it — which requires connecting hiring data (source of hire, interview scores, offer timeline) to post-hire outcomes (performance ratings at 90 days, 6 months, 12 months; retention at 12 months; promotion rates).
+Therefore, improving quality-of-hire begins with measuring it — which requires connecting hiring data (source of hire, interview scores, offer timeline) to post-hire outcomes (performance ratings at 90 days, 6 months, 12 months; retention at 12 months; promotion rates).
 Most Indian organisations do not currently make this connection, meaning their hiring processes cannot learn from quality-of-hire outcomes.

 Strategy 5: Build Talent Pipeline to Reduce Reactive Sourcing Spend